BitcoinQnA/node-guide/_pages/other.md

 [Nix Bitcoin](https://github.com/fort-nix/nix-bitcoin) packages and nixos modules for easily installing Bitcoin nodes and higher layer protocols with an emphasis on security.
 This is a work in progress - don't expect it to be bug-free, secure or stable.
 The default configuration sets up a Bitcoin Core node and c-lightning.

+#### RaspiBolt

+[RaspiBolt](https://stadicus.github.io/RaspiBolt/) is a Bitcoin/Lightning node implementation that you build from the ground up with the help of the extremely comprehensive setup guide.
+The guide walks you through downloading and installing each piece of software for your node through the command line.
+It is designed for the Raspberry Pi 4 running any Debian based Linux distribution.

 #### Samourai Dojo